cooper/juno/doc/technical/api/user.md

 if any user occurs multiple times in the list, the message will only be sent once to each user.

-Note: A variant of this function exists for sending to

 ```perl
 user::sendfrom_to_many($user->full, 'NICK steve', @users, $user);
 # the above sends a NICK message as follows: :user!ident@host NICK steve